stefandebruyn/The-Wind-Rises/README.md

 Throughout the design process, an emphasis was placed on time optimization through concurrency without actual multithreading.
 Many instruction implementations allow additional, nested instructions to be executed within them, and an overarching concurrency schedule allows code that doesn't fit into the main instruction sequence to be executed at specific moments in time.

 Cryptobox alignment was achieved by inserting a long arm equipped with sensors in between the cryptobox rails (referred to as dividers in the code).
 One ODS measured distance from the polycarb backing, and another measured distance from the rail.
-The robot will purposely undershoot (or overshoot, depending on its alliance color) the target column to ensure that the arm sensors lock onto the correct rail (referred to as latching in the code).
+The robot would purposely undershoot (or overshoot, depending on its alliance color) the target column to ensure that the arm sensors locked onto the correct rail (referred to as latching in the code).

 This sensor arm and alignment algorithm design was awarded the Robot Design Award.